School Searches

 A "reasonable suspicion" may be established in many ways, including but not limited to personal observations, information provided by third parties or other students, or tips provided by law enforcement.
 An alert from a trained and certified detection dog is sufficient to establish a reasonable suspicion and serve as the basis for a warrantless search of the student's person, locker, car, or personal property and effects.

 Whenever a school official conducts a search of a student's person or personal effects, an adult witness should be present.
-The school should notify the student's parents/guardians of any search of a student's person or personal effects.
+The school should notify the student's parents/guardians after any search of a student's person or personal effects.

 Expectations of Privacy